annotation/text-fabric/tf/docs/about/clientmanual.md

 We take all nodes that are involved in the results of one layer as a set.
 We do the same for the other layer.
 Then we take the intersection of those sets.
-The resulting set is the nodeset defined by the combined results in the two layers.
+The resulting set is the node set defined by the combined results in the two layers.
 When we display them, we show the results in both layers, by showing the material of the result nodes according to the layer and we highlight the portions that match the regular expression in that layer.